 I think expectations of acceptable outcomes are like sinkholes waiting to happen.
 When we approach troubles with expectations of what we think are acceptable outcomes and then something else happens, our disappointment and anger can explode like geysers shooting out of a “now-empty pond.”
 It’s okay to ask for specific answers to prayer.
 But, we need to hold onto those expected answers with open fingers.
 We must release them to Jesus, and let Him decide what to do.
 That’s releasing expectations.

-We see in Philippians 1:12-18 how Paul did that.
+Our Bible Study of Philippians, Knowing Jesus…Knowing Joy, really brings this out.
+In Philippians 1:12-18, we see a great example of how Paul released his expectations of acceptable outcomes.
+He was in prison as he wrote that letter.
 His readers might have thought that Paul’s imprisonment had hampered the building of the church of Jesus Christ.
 Paul announced that the things that happened to him were actually advancing God’s program.
 It didn’t depend on Paul.
 He had released that expectation.

 Because of Paul’s imprisonment in Rome, many people had heard the gospel who would not otherwise have heard it, including Roman imperial guards.
 And, other Christians had become more outspoken in sharing the gospel, inspired by Paul’s courage.
 Some weren’t doing it out of pure motives.
 But, Paul believed that it was better for people with impure motives to preach Christ than that they not preach Him at all.
 It’s all good and glorifying to God.
 Paul released the expectation that he had to be the one leading the charge.